Tuesday, May 26, 2026

 Our unemployment problem is severe.
 The underlying dynamics of the current – and especially future – unemployment situation remain exceedingly worrisome.
 These dynamics are numerous and complex, and greatly lack recognition and understanding.

-My commentary regarding unemployment is generally found in the “Unemployment” label.
+My commentary regarding unemployment is generally found in the “Unemployment” category.
 This commentary includes the page titled “U.S. Unemployment Trends,” which discusses various problematical issues concerning the present and future employment situation.

 The Special Note summarizes my overall thoughts about our economic situation